reactioncommerce/reaction-docs/developer/configuration.md

 # Configuration

-Reaction can be configured on startup with a combination of environment variables, `settings/settings.json`, and default data files that provide package and shop pre-configuration.
+Reaction can be configured on startup with a combination of environment variables, `settings/settings.json`, and default data files for store pre-configuration.

-Reaction uses `/private/settings/reaction.json` for the configuration of Reaction packages and [Meteor.settings](http://docs.meteor.com/#/full/meteor_settings) for initial administrator and server setup.
+Reaction uses `/private/settings/reaction.json` for the configuration of Reaction and [Meteor.settings](http://docs.meteor.com/#/full/meteor_settings) for initial administrator and server setup.

-## Environment
+## Environment variables

-You can use [environment variables](https://www.digitalocean.com/community/tutorials/how-to-read-and-set-environmental-and-shell-variables-on-a-linux-vps#how-the-environment-and-environmental-variables-work) for settings, useful for headless and automated vm configuration.
+You can use [environment variables](https://www.digitalocean.com/community/tutorials/how-to-read-and-set-environmental-and-shell-variables-on-a-linux-vps#how-the-environment-and-environmental-variables-work) for settings, useful for headless and automated virtual machine configuration.

 Environment variables take priority over variables set in _settings.json_.